beaujeant/beaujeant.github.io/AppSec101/cpu.md

 | `1110` | `0014`  |
 | `1111` | `0015`  |

 In base 2, four binary values can represent a number from 0 to 15 (decimal), while in base 10, 4 decimal values can represent a number from 0 to 9999.
-This make it quite tedious to print values in binary, this is why when we want to represent binary value, we usually use the hexadecimal numeral system (base 16):
+This makes it quite tedious to print values in binary, this is why when we want to represent binary value, we usually use the hexadecimal numeral system (base 16):

 | Hexadecimal | Decimal |
 | :---------: | :-----: |